xSasyx/Biblioteca_RenatoElia/README.md

-# Renato Elia School Library Project
+# ITI Renato Elia School Library Project

 ##  Introduction

-This project is a **Web Application** for managing the library of the "Renato Elia" school, developed as a project for the final high school exam (Esame di Maturità).
+This project is a **Web Application** for managing the library of the "ITI Renato Elia" school, developed as a project for the final high school exam (Esame di Maturità).
 The main objective was to create a functional and robust software system capable of handling user registration, book cataloging, and loan operations.

 Although the user interface (UI) was intentionally kept simple and minimal, great emphasis was placed on the **technical and security aspects** of development to ensure a stable and secure application.